What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Numbness and Tingling:

-Many people experience a pins-and-needles sensation or a loss of feeling along the path of the sciatic nerve.
+Many people feel pins and needles or lose feeling along the sciatic nerve.

 Muscle Weakness:

-In severe cases, sciatica weakens muscles in the affected leg, making it difficult to walk, stand, or carry out daily activities.
+In severe cases, sciatica weakens muscles in the affected leg.
+This nerve pain in your leg can make it difficult to walk, stand, or carry out daily activities.

 Increased Discomfort When Sitting or Standing: